anchurcn/HL1RagdollMod/README.md

+# HalfLife 1 Ragdoll MOD
+This repo shows how to make client side ragdoll effect using GoldsrcPhysics (a lib written in C#).

+All changes in these flies:

+* M GameStudioModelRenderer.h/cpp
+* A physics.h/cpp
+* A phy_corpse.h
+* cdll_int.cpp
+> git diff tells you what I do.

-Half Life 1 SDK LICENSE
+# Half Life 1 SDK LICENSE
 ======================

 Half Life 1 SDK Copyright© Valve Corp.